HardisonCo/.github/international/syrian-arab-republic/sy-health/hms-cdf/index.md

 ## Integration Points

-This document outlines how HMS-CDF is integrated with sy_Health systems in Syrian Arab Republic.
+This document outlines how HMS-CDF is integrated with sy-health systems in Syrian Arab Republic.